FelixJ98/Vectr-Mon/README.md

 Vectr-Mon is a multiplayer mixed reality experience developed during **INIT Build 2025** for the **Meta Quest** platform using **Unity**.
 The project explores how multiple VR headsets can share the same physical space through **colocation**, allowing players to see and interact with the same virtual objects in real time.

 The core idea behind Vectr-Mon is combining **shared mixed reality**, **real-time networking**, and **QR code scanning** into a unique multiplayer experience.
 Players scan physical QR codes using their Meta Quest headsets, which Unity interprets to summon unique Vector-based monsters into the shared environment.
-Once summoned, players battle using a simple strategy system inspired by Pokémon, featuring **Attack**, **Defend**, and **Grab** mechanics.
+Once summoned, players battle using a combat system inspired by Pokémon, featuring **Attack**, **Defend**, and **Grab** mechanics.

 ---